genizy/isle-web-port/README.md

 - I never used emscripten before so some things i do might not be the best
 - Most code was chatgpt made cuz idk cpp
 - the finished build will be on [gn-math](https://gn-math.github.io)
+- ill also probably just push changes in large chunks